sutongkui/PoissonFilter/Readme.md

 ### What's this?
-It's for speed up of possion equation solver , especially in fluid simulation, including the list featuers:
+It's for speed up of poisson equation solver , especially in fluid simulation, including the list featuers:

 - Easy to use
 - Convert Jacobi iterations to convolution kernel